Awneesh12/Math-Solver-VITyarthi-Project-FS25/README.txt

 	Open your Terminal, and run,
 		pip install numpy
 3. Download the Code -
-	Save the Math Solver.py to you computer system.
+	Save the Math Solver.py to your computer system.
 4. Run the Script

 --- Instructions ---